Yep. Thought it was time that I gave this latest food blogosphere trend a try.

 pinch of freshly ground black pepper

 Bring a large pot of salted water to a boil.
 Add pasta or noodles, and cook according to package directions.
 Drain and set aside.

-Meanwhile, make the pesto by combining basil, avocados, lemon juice, garlic, and oil in a food processor.
+Meanwhile, make the pesto by combining basil, avocado, lemon juice, garlic, and oil in a food processor.
 Process until smooth.
 Season generously with salt and pepper.

 Immediately after the pasta or noodles are drained, top with the pesto and gently toss until well-coated.
 Divide pasta among serving bowls and top with toasted pine nuts and shaved Parmesan.